hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

     MYDIR=/etc

-    echo “The directory $MYDIR contains the following files:” ls $MYDIR
+    echo "The directory $MYDIR contains the following files:" ls $MYDIR

-Of course, you’ll still have to modify the script each time you want to list the content of an other directory.
+Of course, you'll still have to modify the script each time you want to list the content of an other directory.
 A more flexible way of customization would be to use a settings file.

 Using a Settings File
 ^^^^^^^^^^^^^^^^^^^^^

-Instead of having your configurable section within the script, it can be “outsourced” in its own file.
+Instead of having your configurable section within the script, it can be "outsourced" in its own file.
 This file is basically a shellscript which is run within the primary script.
 To run commands from a file within the current environment, the commands source (bash, csh/tcsh) or . (dot) (sh/bash) are
 used: